 - Neeraj's first medal was a silver at the Youth Olympics Qualification in Bangkok in 2014.

-- 2016 was a good year again for him but he failed to qualify for the Rio Olympics due to cut off date clash.
-He won a gold medal in the 2016 IAAF World U20 Championships in Bydgoszcz, Poland and set a world junior record of 86.48 metres in javelin throw.
+- 2016 was a good year again for him but he failed to qualify for the Rio Olympics due to a cut off date clash.
+He won a gold medal in the 2016 IAAF World U20 Championships in Bydgoszcz, Poland and set a world junior record of 86.48 metres in the javelin throw.

-Posting in the Indian Army:
+Neeraj Chopra: Posting in the Indian Army

 Neeraj Chopra was offered a post of Junior Commissioned Officer at the Rajputana Rifles in the army after the Indian Army was impressed with his performance at the South Asian Games.
 He was given a rank of Naib Subedar which is not a rank easily available for the athletes.